 It featured as the cover-story of Health & Living in the Irish Independent in 2018- click below to read the article.

-The purpose of this programme is to give professionals working in the arts, health, therapy and social care services the skillset to provide movement for wellbeing classes in their places of work.
+The purpose of this programme is to give professionals working in the arts, health, therapy and social care services the skillset to provide movement for wellbeing classes in their places of work, to enable:

-- an opportunity to experience a level power dynamic that invites them to be the leader and
+- Opportunity to experience a level power dynamic that invites them to be the leader and

-- that can improve communication between participants and their key-worker, teacher, therapist and family members.
+- Improve communication between participants and their key-worker, teacher, therapist and family members.